It's time to reconsider going on-prem

 If you have zero access to the stack, you obviously can not manage the application.
 If your customers insist on this, you need to be very careful on the SLA you provide to them.

-However, not every customer that wants on-premise is a government agency with air gapped servers.
+However, not every customer that wants on-premises is a government agency with air gapped servers.
 In fact, most frequently hire third party contractors and have security models in place to develop trust.
 Some may just want a single tenant version deployed on their AWS account versus yours.
 The key is to use tools that fit within their security models.
 This is the reason that we built and open sourced Teleport, our SSH based access layer.

 Teleport was built to provide fast, secure access and also comply with enterprise security practices, including: